 In a horizontal accounting firm, people share the workload to fully serve the client.
 For example, in your firm, you might have an accountant doing tax lodgements, a bookkeeper doing compliance work and a senior manager delivering advisory services – all for the same client at the same time.

 Through the process above, you will have a clearer indication of how long each process takes and how long it takes each person to complete a task.
-It’s then a matter of mapping the processes for current and prospective clients to determine the required capacity to fulfill those requests.
+It’s then a matter of mapping the processes for current and prospective clients to determine the required capacity to fulfil those requests.

 Planning Strategies: Push vs. Pull